-At The Flower Garden we want to ensure that your flowers last as long as possible.
+At The Flower Garden we want to ensure that your fresh cut flowers last as long as possible.
 This information will help you to achieve that.

 We are careful to ensure that the flowers we receive are the best possible quality.
 The flower growers practice the essential post-harvest care and this same care needs to be applied after you have bought the flowers yourself or if you have received them from someone else.